hasura/graphql-engine/README.md

 <a href="https://twitter.com/intent/follow?screen_name=HasuraHQ"><img src="https://img.shields.io/badge/Follow-HasuraHQ-blue.svg?style=flat&logo=twitter"></a>
 <a href="https://hasura.io/newsletter/"><img src="https://img.shields.io/badge/newsletter-subscribe-yellow.svg?style=flat"></a>

-Hasura is an open source product that accelerates API development by 10x by giving you [GraphQL](https://hasura.io/graphql/) or REST APIs with built in authorization on your data, instantly.
+Hasura is an open-source product that accelerates API development by 10x by giving you [GraphQL](https://hasura.io/graphql/) or REST APIs with built-in authorization on your data, instantly.

 Read more at [hasura.io](https://hasura.io) and the [docs](https://hasura.io/docs/).